fxstein/GoProX/AI_INSTRUCTIONS.md

 **RATIONALE**: Provides branch awareness in logs without overwhelming output, using familiar Git-style hashing approach with meaningful type prefixes for easy identification.

+## Git Divergence Handling

+- When encountering diverging branches (local and remote both have unique commits), always check for commit timestamp collisions before defaulting to a rebase.
+If two commits have the same timestamp, amend the local commit to have a unique timestamp, then rebase or merge as appropriate.
+This prevents persistent divergence caused by identical commit times.

 ## Critical Rules

 1. **NEVER hardcode paths to system utilities** (rm, mkdir, cat, echo, etc.) - always use the command name and let the shell find it in PATH